2025 Watchlist

 Position: Support - Leading

-Latest Action: Introduced in the Senate and House
+Latest Action: Placed in the General Subcommittee of Senate Commerce and Labor Committee; Awaiting full calendar in the House

 SB 1039 / HB 1102: Requires healthcare facilities to get informed consent before screening or testing pregnant and postpartum patients and their newborns for drugs and alcohol